Discover vibrant Metz, France

 For additional information regarding computer access, such as forwarding emails to external accounts, resetting local passwords, etc., please click here (IntraWWW).

-Slides of the computer orientation: Computer Orientation for Fall 2018.
+Slides of the computer orientation: Computer Orientation for Spring 2021.

 The GTL campus library is a technical and scientific library with all of the basic textbooks for the required courses.
 The library is open during building operating hours.

 One copy machine is located on level 2 and is accessible with a personal ID and password.
 The cost is 3 euros for 100 copies and 5 euros for 200 copies.